Resolving the emission regions of the Crab pulsar's giant pulses: Ramifications

-Instead, the only plausible location for the temporal scattering is in the optically emitting filaments in the Crab Nebula.
-These filaments develop due to the Raleigh Taylor instability: as the pulsar wind pushes on the shell material, the contact discontinuity accelerates \citep{chevalier+77} leading to the RT instability and formation of filaments \citep{porth+14}.
+Instead, the only plausible location for the temporal scattering is in the optically emitting filaments in the Crab Nebula, which have $n_{e} \sim 1000{\rm\,cm^{-3}}$ \citep{osterbrock57}.
+These filaments develop because as the pulsar wind pushes on the shell material, the contact discontinuity accelerates, leading to the RT instability \citep{chevalier+77, porth+14}.